urnotvicky-li/Techin515_Lab3/README.md

 ## Disscusion Questions:

 - Play with your sorting hat.
 Are all 10 questions important to create the sorting hat?
-If you were to remove some questions to improve user experience, which questions would you remove and justify your answer.
+If you were to remove some questions to improve user experience, which questions would you remove and justify your answer. < br / >
   After I tested out the sorting hat, not all 10 questions needed to be related to the final classification.
 - If you were to improve the sorting hat, what technical improvements would you make?
 Consider:
 - How could you improve the model's accuracy or efficiency?